Sheffield’s independent businesses say they are ready to compete against multinational chains as the city centre continues its development.

 Marmadukes, which has three venues in the city, opened its Cambridge Street branch in 2020.

-However, independent firms’ expansion into the city present different challenges.
-The greater competition with an increased amount of coffee shops in the area means firms like Hygge could struggle to stand out.
+However, independent firms’ expansion into the city presents different challenges.
+The greater competition with an increased amount of coffee shops in the area means cafes like HYGGE could struggle to stand out.

 Mr Nye echoes this sentiment.
 He said: “Big companies have the buying power and finance to respond quickly and if it fails they just move on to the next site.
 A failure for an independent can be terminal and sometimes they have just been unlucky.”